RiyaJ6/AI-Systems-Insights-Lab/README.md

 ---

 ## License
-This project is licensed under the MIT License — see `LICENSE`.
+This project is licensed under the MIT License.

 ---